Stumie/stubatoo/README.md

 `cd $HOME && stubatoogitrepourl="https://github.com/Stumie/stubatoo.git" && stubatoogitrepofolder="$HOME/.$(basename -s .git $stubatoogitrepourl)" && { git -C "$stubatoogitrepofolder" pull 2> /dev/null || { mkdir -p "$stubatoogitrepofolder" && git clone "$stubatoogitrepourl" "$stubatoogitrepofolder"; }; } && $stubatoogitrepofolder/wine-prefix-installer.sh stable sketchupmake2017de-x64 && unset stubatoogitrepourl stubatoogitrepofolder`
 #### Usage hints for Non-Debian systems: Distrobox
 If you e. g. run Fedora Linux, Arch Linux or openSUSE, and the script does not work for you on a regular basis, you might want to still try the script with the help of [distrobox](https://github.com/89luca89/distrobox).
-Also interesting on immutable distributions, like e. g.
+Also interesting on atomic/immutable distributions, like e. g.
 Fedora Kinoite.
 1. Install distrobox on your system: https://github.com/89luca89/distrobox?tab=readme-ov-file#installation
 2. Create and enter a Debian-based distrobox container, e. g. like this _(here, in this __example__, to install the wine-prefix-order 'sketchupmake2017de-x64')_:
 `wineprefixinstallerappname="sketchupmake2017de-x64"; distrobox-create --yes --name ${wineprefixinstallerappname} --image quay.io/toolbx-images/debian-toolbox:12; distrobox-enter --no-workdir --name ${wineprefixinstallerappname};`